TheGoldLab/Lab_Pipelines/README.md

 conda activate gold_pipelines
 ```
 In VS Code: File>Open Folder> select GitHub\Lab_Pipelines\experiments\aodr (you could make a new folder for your experiment - the example is based on the AODR paradigm).
-In the "python" subfolder, open Pyramid_Example_Plexon.py to test the script on a .plx file, or spikeinterface_testing_v2.ipynb to test an OpenEphys file.
+In the "python" subfolder, open Pyramid_Example_Plexon.py to test the script on a .plx file, or Full_OE_Example.ipynb to test an OpenEphys file.

+If you are using the plexon example, make sure you select the gold_pipelines environment as the [python interpreter](https://code.visualstudio.com/docs/python/environments#_select-and-activate-an-environment).
 You should see "gold_pipelines" in the bottom right corner of VS Code now.
 You can also select the interpreter by clicking the bottom right corner and then "gold_pipelines" from the dropdown menu that appears under the search bar in the top middle of the screen.
-Follow the documentation written in the spikeinterface notebook to run OpenEphys data through pyramid.
-If using Pyramid_Example_Plexon.py, change the path names and file name to the corresponding locations and files on your computer.
+Change the path names and file names to the corresponding locations and files on your computer.
 You might want to create a separate, new folder for output.
+Run it!

+If you are using the Open Ephys example, select the gold_pipelines environment as your [Kernel](https://code.visualstudio.com/docs/datascience/jupyter-kernel-management).
+Follow the documentation written in the notebook to run OpenEphys data through pyramid.
 Run it!

 ## Installing MATLAB and running test scripts